Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Makes it illegal to knowingly use a drone to enter the property of another person without consent.
-Violation does not require recording, surveillance, or any malicious intent; simply flying a drone onto or over another's property without permission constitutes a crime.
+Makes it illegal to use an unmanned aircraft system to knowingly enter the property of another person without consent.
+Established as a standalone trespass statute separate from surveillance concerns.
+Does not require recording or surveilling; simply flying a drone onto or over another's property without permission is sufficient to trigger a violation.

 View source